 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 In your quest for the perfect beach trip, you’ve loaded up on only the best in beach toys, coolers, and umbrellas.
 Why would you short yourself by selecting just any old beach blanket?

 Beach blankets have evolved considerably in recent years, and one newer option to consider is a sand-resistant beach blanket.
 These are designed so that sand either brushes off easily or filters down through mesh layers to the ground.
 The sand stays at the beach instead of coming home with you!

-Sand-resistant beach blankets aren’t just great for beach trips; they can also be used for a variety of outdoor activities such as camping, music festivals, and picnics.
-This buying guide lays out the essential characteristics of sand-resistant beach blankets to consider before purchase, including materials, size, price, and accessories.
-Read on to find the sand-resistant beach blanket that’s right for you.
+Sand-resistant beach blankets aren’t just great for beach trips.
+They can also be used for a variety of outdoor activities such as camping, music festivals, and picnics.
+The type of materials, size, price, and accessories you choose will depend on where and how you want to use your sand-resistant beach blanket.